Iglesia ni Cristo: Felix Manalo

 Built in 1937, the former chapel of the congregation of Punta in Santa Ana, Manila is now an INC museum.
 Notable is the fence design featuring the letters "INK", the abbreviation of the church's original registered name Iglesia ni Kristo.

-Felix Y. Manalo, born on May 10, 1886 as Felix Ysagun to Mariano Ysagun y Villanueva and Bonifacia Manalo y Cruz, in Taguig, Philippines, was baptized into the Catholic Church.
-Manalo's baptismal record, however, cannot be found as records of his parish went back to only as early as June 1886.
+Felix Manalo, born on 10 May 1886, as Felix Ysagun to Mariano Ysagun y Villanueva and Bonifacia Manalo y Cruz in Taguig, Philippines, was baptized into the Catholic Church.
+Manalo's baptismal record, however, cannot be found, as records of his parish date back only to June 1886.
 Manalo became dissatisfied with Catholic theology in his teenage years.
 At the age of seven, Manalo was said to have attended classes under a certain "Maestro Cario" in Manila.
 However, his studies were interrupted by the Philippine Revolution in 1896, prompting him not to pursue further formal education, and turn to farming and hatmaking instead.
 According to the National Historical Commission of the Philippines, the establishment of the Philippine Independent Church (also called the Aglipayan Church), one of the enduring results of the Revolution, was his major turning point.
 Still, Manalo remained uninterested since its doctrines were mainly Catholic, although at the time he found himself aligned with colorumism, a syncretism of Christian and animist beliefs popular among Filipinos.
 In 1904, he joined the Methodist Episcopal Church, entered the Methodist Florence Nicholson Seminary, and became a lay preacher for the Methodist Mission.
 (Note: Some sources indicate that Manalo was a Methodist pastor, but official Methodist sources do not mention the ordination of Manalo.
 The first Filipino to be ordained as a minister by the Methodist Mission was Bishop Nicolas Zamora in 1900.)
 He also explored various Christian denominations, including the Presbyterian Church (where he studied in the Ellinwood Bible School), Iglesia ni Cristo 1901 (Christian Mission), and finally the Seventh-day Adventist Church in 1911, where he served as a lay preacher.
-(Note: Some sources indicate that Manalo was an Adventist pastor, but official Adventist sources say that the first Filipino ministers were ordained by the church by 1919, excluding Manalo.)
+(Note: Some sources indicate that Manalo was an Adventist pastor, but official Adventist sources say that the first Filipino ministers were ordained by the church by 1919, excluding the disfellowshipped Manalo.)
 After being antagonized by fellow Adventists for his colorum past, and being reprimanded for his elopement with his future wife (they were married in a different church), Manalo left Adventism in 1913, and associated himself with atheist and agnostic peers.

-The INC Locale of Tondo, established on November 6, 1915, is one of the earliest congregations of the church.
+The INC Lokal ng Tondo, established on 6 November 1915, is one of the earliest congregations of the church.
 The current structure was completed in 1967.